 Next, Santa’s Grotto!

-Santa’s booking form is very similar in most ways to the Choose your own form (well, they do run on the same code!), the only difference of note is on page 2.
-We allowed parents to pre-select the gift their child would receive so they could use their judgement and get something their child would genuinely like.
-As we’ll see in a moment, this system also manages stock levels of each gift and removes them from the form when they run out.
+Santa’s booking form is similar until you reach page 2.
+Parents could select the gift their child would receive so they could use their judgement and get something their child might like.
+This system also tracks stock levels of each gift and removes them from the form when they run out.

-We’ve talked about the technical aspects of this one before – for 2014 it was retooled and the code cleaned up.
-The only significant change in the image generating code was a switch to using percentage values for each vertex of the wrapping polygon, so we can scale everything to different image sizes.
+We’ve talked about the technical aspects of this one before – it was just lightly refactored for 2014.
 The user experience is all new though, so let’s have a look at that.

 Our first page is fairly mundane: Details of the person purchasing, details of the child, and some specifics like gender and age.
 On the next page we have a series of boxes showing a preview of the available letter texts – clicking one displays the full template below with input fields for each customisable gap.
 Some of these are text, some drop downs, the latter usually have a “Custom” option at the end which switches the select field out for a text box, as below.